 We will not only determine the cause of those discrepancies (whether it was an error on the part of the bank, an error in bookkeeping, or a delay), we will make the necessary adjustments.
 For instance, a fee charged by the bank may not be accounted for in your records.
 In such a case, we will make the appropriate adjustment to your bookkeeping.

 Credit card reconciliation isn’t much different from bank statement reconciliation, but it can become more time-consuming and complicated if your business uses more than one credit card.
-Whatever the case may be, credit card reconciliation requires that you reconcile your company’s financial records and bank records with your credit card statement (or statements) to identify any discrepancies.
+Whatever the case may be, credit card reconciliation requires that you compare your company’s financial records and bank records with your credit card statement (or statements) to identify any discrepancies.
 In addition to this service, we can also help track unsettled and overdue payments.

 Your company’s balance sheet is meant to track your business’s financial progress by including your assets, liabilities, and equity.
 The total number of assets listed should equal the total liabilities and equity.
 When reconciling your balance sheet, balances and entries will need to be cross-checked with bank statements, credit card statements, receipts, and other financial documentation.
 By reconciling your balance sheet every month, we can identify any misclassified transactions, missing information, or any transposition errors, as well as make any adjustments as needed, such as by correcting entry errors or adding new transactions.